dembasowfr/multithread-image-convolution-cpp-openmp/README.md

 ![Overview Input Output Image](https://raw.githubusercontent.com/dembasowfr/multithread-convolution-openmp/master/output/result1.png?token=GHSAT0AAAAAACTOIUANY4C2JWT3REKKHPICZVJOXRA)

 ## Introduction
+This project is a simple multi-thread convolutional filter for images.
+It reads a batch of images from a file, applies a filter to each image, and writes the output to a different file.
+The filter is defined in a text file.
+The program uses OpenMP to parallelize the convolutional layer.
+Here we use a 5x5 filter with 1/273 normalization factor.
+The filter is applied to each color channel of the image.
+5 threads are used to parallelize the convolutional layer and each thread processes a different color channel of the image.
+The stride(which is 1) and zero-padding of the filter can be set in the convolutional layer.
+The output layer dimensions are calculated automatically.

+Note: The program can only run on a linux machine, as it uses OpenMP for parallelization and windows does not support the compiler.

-* Images are stored in folder images/.
-All images should be of the same size.
+* Images are stored in folder input/grey.
+All images should be of the same size (In our case 300x300) and in the same folder for the program to work.

 * Python Imaging Library (PIL) was used to convert images into RGB matrices and to convert filtered matrices back to images.
 PIL was preferred over other C++ libraries due to ease of use.

 ## Code structure
+  * Filter.hpp:
-  * filter.hpp defines a 3-D convolutinal kernel class with a bias term.
+  Defines a 3-D convolutinal kernel class with a bias term.
 It contains some helper functions to allocate memory to tensors and to normalize them.
+  * Convolution.hpp:
-  * Convolution.hpp defines a convolutional layer.
+  Defines a convolutional layer.
 One can set the stride and zero-padding of the filter in this.
 Also, dimensions of the output layer are calculated automatically.
   * conv2d method takes as argument a 3-D data volume and a list of filters (one filter generates one activation map).

   For example, applying a 5 x 5 x 3 filter on a 300 x 300 x 3 image (with 1 zero padding and 1 stride) will generate an 2-D output layer of 300 x 300.

   * List of filters would make the output layer.
 Shape of output layer as well as the data block is returned by the function conv2d.

-  * main.cpp runs some example filters on a batch of 3 images.
+  * Main.cpp runs some example filters on a batch of 3 images.
 It generates 3 filters, one as an edge detector for each color channel (see push\_filter).
 Then defines a convolution layer with given params and applies the layer to each of the images.
 It then writes the output to a different file.
   *Inside helpers directory, we have make\_mats.py and load\_img.py that are used to generate images\-matrices and vice versa.